A New Access Control Scheme for Facebook-style Social Networks: Related Work

-Cheng et al.\ proposed a rich OSN model in~\cite{CPS12}.
-In their work, not only users but also resources are treated as entities and actions performed by users are considered as relationships in OSNs.
-As more information are incorporated in their model, many new access control policies can be expressed (more details can be found in Sect.~\ref{sec:compare}).
-Their model supports administrative and filtering policies as proposed in~\cite{CFHKT09}.
-Besides models, several security protocols based on cryptographic techniques are proposed to enforce relationship-based access control policies, e.g., see~\cite{CF08,DVSG08,CF09,FS09,MPGP09,XCF11,BMP11}.

 As a shared platform, resources in OSNs may be co-owned by a number of users.
 Thus, collaborative access control also plays an essential role in protecting privacy.
 A game theoretical method based on the Clarke-Tax mechanism for collective privacy management was proposed by Siquicciarini et al.~\cite{SSP09}.
-Sun et al. proposed a different approach by combining trust relations in OSNs and preferential voting schemes~\cite{SZPAM12}.
+Sun et al. proposed a different approach by combining trust relations in OSNs and preferential voting schemes~\cite{SZPAM11,SZPAM12}.
 Ahn et al. introduced a multiparty access control model in~\cite{HAJ13}.
 In addition, they developed a policy specification scheme and a voting based conflict resolution mechanism.
 Photo tagging is the~most common service relevant to collaborative access control.
 The authors of~\cite{BL10,KLMSUB12} have investigated users' privacy concerns about this service and proposed principles for designing better collaborative access control schemes.
+Besides interaction, users' private information can be leaked through third party applications.
+A privacy-by-proxy design for social network APIs was developed by Felt and Evans~\cite{FE08}.
+Singh et al.~\cite{SBL09} proposed a privacy-preserved application platform, i.e., \verb'xBook', which integrates information flow model to control what applications can do with users' information.
+An access control scheme for third party applications was developed~\cite{SSAK12}, where applications are required to adapt users' specifications on their own data.